Ultrastrong tunable coupler between superconducting LC resonators: Measurement results

 \section{Measurement results}

 Figure~\ref{Design1Spectrum} shows the measured spectrum of the transmission signal from ports A to B in the circuit in Fig.~\ref{Design1Circuit}.
 Since the area size of the dc-SQUID loop is designed to be 100 times smaller than that of the rf-SQUID, Fig.~\ref{Design1Spectrum}(a) shows that the energy of the rf-SQUID changes 100 times while the inductance of the junction (dc-SQUID) modulates one period.
 Figure~\ref{Design1Spectrum}(b) shows the spectrum measured by applying magnetic flux from the local flux line when the coil current is biased where the inductance of the dc-SQUID is around minimized (see \ref{sec:A}).
-Dashed lines are the result of fitting using Hamiltonian Eq.~\eqref{eq:H2r} with the values of the circuit elements in Table~\ref{table:SampleData}; the physical system is reproduced well.
-The coefficients of Hamiltonian Eq.~\eqref{eq:H2r} obtained from the fitting are shown in Fig.~\ref{Design1Spectrum}(d), and the coupling constant $g_\mathrm{r}/2\pi$ can be changed in the range from -1086 to $604~\si{\mega\hertz}$.
+The spectrum shows two eigenmodes $\omega_\pm$ [Eq.~\eqref{eq:wpm}], which consist of in-phase (parallel) and out-of-phase (anti-parallel) modes for two resonators~\cite{baust_ultrastrong_2016}.
+The in-phase mode does not affect the SQUID loop current and is independence of the flux bias.
+These two modes are replaced each other between $\omega_\pm$ at $g_\mathrm{r}=0$ (see \ref{sec:A0}).
+Dashed lines are the result of fitting using eigenmodes of Hamiltonian Eq.~\eqref{eq:H2r} with the values of the circuit elements in Table~\ref{table:SampleData}; the physical system is reproduced well.
+The raw data of the spectrum without fitting curves are shown in Fig~\ref{Raw} (see \ref{sec:B}) The coefficients of Hamiltonian Eq.~\eqref{eq:H2r} obtained from the fitting are shown in Fig.~\ref{Design1Spectrum}(d), and the coupling constant $g_\mathrm{r}/2\pi$ can be changed in the range from -1086 to $604~\si{\mega\hertz}$.
 This coupling strength and tunability satisfy the $\pm 400~\si{\mega\hertz}$ range suggested in Ref.~\onlinecite{Mukai2019Superconducting}.
 In addition, from Fig.~\ref{Design1Spectrum}(d), the ratio of the coupling constant to resonator frequency $\abs{g_\mathrm{r}}/\max\qty{\omega_a, \omega_b}\simeq 0.20$ at $\varphi_\mathrm{ex}/2\pi=0.5$ exceeds 0.1; thus, we can consider that our coupler is in the ultrastrong coupling regime for resonators ($g_\mathrm{r}/\omega_\mathrm{r}>0.1$) at $\varphi_\mathrm{ex}/2\pi\simeq0.5$.